-• Change the device to your device name, and change the IPv6 IP address and prefix to your address and prefix values:
+• Solaris Change the device to your device name, and change the IPv6 IP address and prefix to your address and prefix values:

-ifconfig device inet6 plumb ifconfig device inet6 address/prefix up dscontrol executor set nfa IP_address where IP_address is either the symbolic name or the IP address.
+ifconfig device inet6 plumb

+ifconfig device inet6 address/prefix up

 - b.
 To start the executor function, enter the dscontrol executor start command.
 You may also change various executor settings at this time. - 3.
 Optional: Define the non-forwarding address if it is different from the host name.
 The non-forwarding address is used to connect to the machine for administrative purposes, such as using Telnet or SMTP to this machine.